sql-machine-learning/elasticdl/docs/designs/concepts.md

 Fundamentally, machine learning is using algorithms to extract information from raw data and represent it in some type of model.

-There two kinds of parameters in a model, one is dense parameter, the other is sparse parameter.
+There are two kinds of parameters in a model, one is dense parameter, the other is sparse parameter.
 The sparse parameter is used by the embedding layer, so it is also called embedding table.
+The embedding table maps discrete ID *i* to embedding vector *vᵢ*.

-Both dense parameter and embedding table includes a tensor data field, and some other auxiliary fields.
-The auxiliary fields indluce a name.
-Embedding table has a extra auxiliary field, indices field.
+Both dense parameter and embedding table includes a tensor data field, and some other auxiliary fields, like name.
+Embedding table has an extra auxiliary field called indices.

 Tensor is used to represented a n-dim data.
-There are many data types, such as int8/float32.
+We support several data types, such as int8/int32/float32/float64.

-Each kinds of parameter has its own kind of gradient.
-Dense parameter has dense parameter gradient, embedding table has embedding table gradient.
+Besides, we have two kinds of gradients, dense gradient and embedding table gradient.
+The components of dense gradient is the same with dense parameter, and the components of embedding table gradient is also the same with embedding table.

+In ElasticDL, only a large embedding layer is represented by an embedding table.
+For small embedding layer, a dense parameter is used, but its gradient is sparse.
+It has indices, which is actually an embedding table gradient.

 Let's make a short summary, following is all the core concepts used in ElasticDL: